Hello and Thanks for clicking on our Volunteer Page.

 Communication is key!
 There will be a radio check each morning to ensure all volunteers can communicate on the road.
 Keep your phones charged, it’s extremely helpful to have access to texting, emails, and especially photo taking.
 This is a tour, we are on the road and staying in a different location each night.
 Keep track of the riders, get to know them, provide constant encouragement and support.

 Pick up your support vehicle (van) and know what’s in your van kit.
-We need two volunteer drivers who are comfortable pulling a trailer.

 Bring a credit card as you will need to get gas and maybe pick up supplies along the way.
 Keep you receipts and you will be reimbursed.